PESummary: the code agnostic Parameter Estimation Summary page builder: Software description

-The Markov-Chain Monte-Carlo table allows for multiple chains to be stored; each chain represented by a {\code{pesummary.utils.samples\_dict.SamplesDict}} object.
+A popular algorithm for sampling from the posterior distribution is Markov-Chain Monte-Carlo~\cite{metropolis1949monte}.
+For this case, multiple Markov chains are often run in parallel to test convergence through the Gelman-Rubin statistic~\citep{brooks1998general}.
+PESummary stores multiple Markov chains in the {\code{pesummary.utils.samples\_dict.MCMCSamplesDict}}) class, a dictionary where each chains posterior samples are represented by a {\code{pesummary.utils.samples\_dict.SamplesDict}} object.
 Algorithms for removing burnin are available via the {\code{.burnin()}} method.
-Convergence between chains can be measured with the Gelman-Rubin statistic~\citep{brooks1998general} via the {\code{.gelman\_rubin()}} method.
+Convergence between chains can be measured via the {\code{.gelman\_rubin()}} method.

+Often multiple Bayesian inference analyses are performed to identify how the PDFs vary for different settings.
+Consequently, PESummary provides the {\code{pesummary.utils.samples\_dict.MultiAnalysisSamplesDict}} class, inherited from the the Python builtin {\code{dict}} object, for storing multiple {\code{pesummary.utils.samples\_dict.SamplesDict}} tables, each with an assigned label.